 S.A.F.E. built on the success of this initial intervention and created two powerful films.
 The film Ni Sisi, based on the original street theatre production, was screened in the run-up to elections to promote peace.
 The film was screened twice the night before the 2013 election on Kenya’s most popular television channel, reaching audiences throughout Kenya.

 The short film Who Am I? focuses on tribalism within schools and within the home.
 Inspired by Jane Elliot’s “Blue Eyes, Brown Eyes” experiment, the film delicately picks at the religious and tribal tensions that exist in Kenya, by creating an exercise in which the class is arbitrarily divided into groups.
 The children narrate the experiences and talk about the lessons they learn as they themselves experience the anger, frustration, and powerlessness of prejudice.

-These feelings were transformed by S.A.F.E.’s first peace play and subsequent film: Ni Sisi.
-Responses to public performances of Ni Sisi demonstrated that free expression, dialogue and forgiveness promote the stability of communities, thereby contributing to achieving a peaceful, prosperous and united Kenya.
-Feedback from interviews and transect surveys after S.A.F.E.’s performances was overwhelmingly positive, with over 90% of respondents saying that they felt the play had had a positive influence on their communities.
-Over 80% of audience members later discussed the issues addressed with other people who had not seen the play and over 70% of respondents expressed the view that an individual can make a difference in the quest to maintain community cohesion – a significant increase from pre-show research where individual responsibility and capability was barely recognised.
+Feedback from interviews and transect surveys after S.A.F.E.’s Ni Sisi interventions showed that 90% of respondents said that they felt the play had had a positive influence on their communities.
+Over 80% of audience members later discussed the issues with other people who had not seen the performance, and over 70% of respondents expressed the view that an individual can make a difference in the quest to maintain community cohesion – a significant increase from pre-show research where individual responsibility and capability was barely recognised.